r-lib/vctrs/tests/testthat/_snaps/subscript.md

     Condition
       Error:
       !
 Can't subset elements.
+      Caused by error:
-      x Subscript must be numeric, not the string "foo".
+      !
+Subscript must be numeric, not the string "foo".

 ---